aeldridg42/tg_bot_for_sales/README.md

 |spring.datasource.driver-class-name|name of the JDBC driver                       |

 **Step 4:** you should create 3 empty tables - `product`, `users`, `image`.
 Hibernate will create columns by itself.
-<br/>Preparations of bot is ended at this step.
+<br>Preparations of bot is ended at this step.

 After you need to prepare webapp.
 The only thing you need to do is to fill [application.properties](https://github.com/aeldridg42/tg_bot_for_sales/blob/main/webapp/src/main/resources/application.properties), where `webapp.url` is your first dedicated IP address and `webapp.path` is absolute path to this app.
 ## How to compile: